This post is also available in: Italiano (Italian)

 Walk across Piazza del Plebiscito, while taking pictures of the Royal Palace and of all the statues, and keep going towards Santa Lucia and the sea.
 On Lungomare Caracciolo you can tan, grab an Italian gelato, eat pizza or stroll through our Villa Comunale (our public park).

 Looking for some cheap food and the “real” Naples?
 Head over to Spaccanapoli, an ancient street that crosses the Centro Storico, with many historical buildings, tiny little shops and places where you can eat a delicious “pizza a portafoglio” for 1.50€.
 Here you will also find Via San Gregorio Armeno, where it’s always Christmas, every day of the year!
+If you visit Naples in winter, especially during the Christmas holidays, finding lodging might be difficult so make sure you book well in advance.

 If you are looking for the perfect instagrammable spot in Naples, take a bus to the Posillipo Hill, from where you can take pictures of the whole city with the Vesuvius in the background.
 The area is very quiet and full of green spots.